Muhammaddickri/Brutal/README.md

 ![alt text](images/logo.png)
 ## Brutal
 Brutal is a facebook brute force programm its able can bypass Facebook security and can do brute force.
+And its able to make automatically passwords without any information.
 ### installation
 ```
 $ apt update